When it comes to ideas, most people are just guessing. It’s easy to make an idea sound good. They can even look fresh and shiny in PowerPoint.

 About the author

-Mike is the Head of Innovation at QUALITANCE.
+Mike is the CEO of QUALITANCE.
 He’s passionate about emerging technologies and experience design.
 Over his award-winning career, he’s worked on big innovation and marketing projects for Nike, Levi’s, Xbox, GE and many others.